volterraedge/terraform-provider-volterra/docs/resources/volterra_virtual_host.md

   name      = "acmecorp-web"
   namespace = "staging"

-  // One of the arguments from this list "js_challenge captcha_challenge no_challenge" must be set no_challenge = true
+  // One of the arguments from this list "captcha_challenge no_challenge js_challenge" must be set no_challenge = true
 }